 Today efforts to advance gender-neutral language remain in flux.
-While there has been a movement to replace gendered endings with @, it’s been difficult to find a way forward for Spanish pronunciation that feels inclusive for all the members for the LGBTQ+ community.
+While there has been a movement to replace gendered endings with @, it’s been difficult to find a way forward for Spanish pronunciation that feels inclusive for all the members for the LGBTQIA+ community.

 Portuguese suffers from the same heavily-gendered pitfalls that plague Castilian and Latin American Spanish.
 While there has been an effort to introduce gender-neutral pronouns such as el@, del@ and nel@ into written Portuguese, the language remains alienating for nonbinary and gender-fluid speakers.